pharmbio/repuragent-web/README.md

 # Repuragent - An AI Scientist for Drug Repurposing

 ## Version announcement
 This version is a web-app version of the Repuragnet, used to deploy the web app to multiple users.
+Access https://repuragent.serve.scilifelab.se to use the agent.
 For a local app setup that runs entirely on your local machine, please refer to [Repuragent Local](https://github.com/pharmbio/repuragent).

 Please read [Repuragent documentation](https://repuragent.readthedocs.io/) for more details.